 – With a quality cast and lead free pewter Celtic bead

-This unique harp necklace will arrive to you ready for gift giving via registered air mail, delivered upon signature.
+This unique harp necklace will arrive to you ready for gift giving via International Express air mail, with tracking.

 Your order will be shipped within 1-2 days of ordering.